ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scraper.md

 };
 ```

-As you can see, a scrapper is a [nodejs](https://nodejs.org) module that exports an
+As you can see, a scraper is a [nodejs](https://nodejs.org) module that exports an
 [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function
 (so we can use the convenient nice `async/await` syntax).

-The scrapper does the following things in a serial manner:
+The scraper does the following things in a serial manner:

 * Loads a repository page
 * Creates the `about` prop and then extracts its value as text